Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 > the skcd cid is still in Events, blue dot in this example
 #### 2.2.3 Sign the transaction

-#### 2.2.4 One Time Code and the Two garbled circuit cids appear in Events
+#### 2.2.4 One Time Code and the two garbled circuit cids appear in Events

 ![garble result ](./fig/4ocwGarbleResult.png)

-The random One Time Code used for transaction validation appears in Events in the `txValidationDEBUGNewDigitSet` field (underlined with a red line in this screenshot example)
+The random One Time Code used for transaction validation appear in Events in the `txValidationDEBUGNewDigitSet` field (underlined with a red line in this screenshot example)

 We can also check the random One Time Code securely embedded in the generated circuit in the api_garble logs and see that it match the event mentioned field below.